Syslog Ingest Guide

 zen-put-rule --agent default-agent --stream events \

---subject events.syslog --rule strip_full_message \
+--subject logs.syslog --rule strip_full_message \

 --file /etc/serviceradar/zen/rules/strip_full_message.jsonThe helper validates JSON before writing to JetStream and will create the key if it is missing.